 |Program:||Science, Technology, Engineering, and Mathematics (STEM) Education [Program Details]|

 |Type:||Development and Innovation||Award Number:||R305A090170|

-Research Design and Methods: Building upon prior development of the ASSISTments System for Math, the research team and content experts will build microworlds whose content and skills align with the MCAS Science standards.
-The microworlds will be piloted with students and their teachers.
-Think aloud protocols will be collected from a random sample of students within classrooms.
-Students and teachers will be interviewed and videotaped interacting with the microworlds.
-Computer log files will also be collected to provide fine-grained data that will be used to determine how students are using the models to conduct scientific inquiry.
-Analysis of these data will inform revisions of the ASSISTment for Science microworlds, tasks, and scaffolds.
-The researchers will conduct a series of experiments to examine the potential efficacy of the program for improving student science learning.
-In each of the experiments, students will be randomly assigned to treatment (microworld modules with tutoring support and feedback) and control (microworld modules without tutoring support and feedback) conditions.
-The first experiment focuses on whether inquiry tutoring leads to improved inquiry skills in Earth and Life Science.
-The second experiment focuses on whether the ASSISTment tutoring leads to increased science content learning, as measured by MCAS scores.
-Finally, the third experiment will focus on whether students' skills differ or change as they move on to a new content area, from Life Science to Earth Science or vice versa.
+Research Design and Methods: Building upon prior development of the ASSISTments System for Math, the research team and content experts built microworlds whose content and skills aligned with the Massachusetts Comprehensive Assessment system (MCAS)Science standards.
+The microworlds were piloted with students and their teachers.
+Think aloud protocols were collected from a random sample of students within classrooms.
+Students and teachers were interviewed and videotaped interacting with the microworlds.
+Computer log files were also collected to provide fine-grained data that was used to determine how students were using the models to conduct scientific inquiry.
+Analysis of these data informed revisions of the ASSISTment for Science microworlds, tasks, and scaffolds.
+The researchers conducted a series of experiments to examine the potential efficacy of the program for improving student science learning.
+In each of the experiments, students were randomly assigned to treatment (microworld modules with tutoring support and feedback) and control (microworld modules without tutoring support and feedback) conditions.
+The first experiment focused on whether inquiry tutoring led to improved inquiry skills in Earth and Life Science.
+The second experiment focused on whether the ASSISTment tutoring led to increased science content learning, as measured by MCAS scores.
+Finally, the third experiment focused on whether students' skills differed or changed as they moved on to a new content area, from Life Science to Earth Science or vice versa.